advil64/partial-sensing/readme.md

 Back in `update_neighbors`, we add the updated cells and their neighbors to our set for further inferences.

 We continue doing this in `update_neighbors` until no more cells are updated.
 Afterwards, we return to execute_path.
 We then check if any of the newly updated blocks are in our path.
 If there are, then we stop executing the path.

+## How is Agent 4 implemented?
+Agent 4 is very similar to Agent 3 in that we must either make inferences to find the blockers or bump into them.

+**Information Representation**

+To represent our information, we create a Cell object for each cell in the grid which holds information about the cell.
+The following information is used by agent four:

+- *visited*: Indicates whether our agent has physically traversed that cell or not
+- *confirmed*: Indicates whether we have been able to make an inference about that cell
+- *block_sense*: Number of blocked neighbors.
+This value is calculated when the given node is visited.
+- *equation*: The tuples of coordinates which will be used to create the left hand side of the system of equations
+- *right_side*: The number of hidden cells that are blocked.
+This value is decremented when a hidden neighbor is found to be a block.
+It is also the right hand side of the system of equations.